Python3pkg/InfiniteJest/README.md

 # InfiniteJest
-python package for systems design selection
+An package for integrating data envelopment analysis in to agent based models